natashapanapitiya/Synchronizer-Token-Pattern/README.md

 Steps:

-1.Install xammp server
+1.Install Wamp server

-2.Run xammp server
+2.Run Wamp server

-3.Clone this project folder and save it inside this folder - C:\\xampp\\htdocs\\
+3.Clone this project folder and save it inside this folder - C:\wamp\www\

 4.Open the browser and type http://localhost/SynchronizerTokenPattern/login.php

-For more information check the blog post - https://techgear17.blogspot.com/2018/10/synchronizer-token-pattern.html
+For more information check the blog post - https://synchronizationtokenpattern.blogspot.com/2019/10/synchronizer-token-pattern-what-is-csrf.html